What is the best property management software?

 If you’re more experienced or are managing a large number of properties, whether you’re part of a team at a property management firm or on your own, chances are you’ll find QuickBooks limiting in what it can do.

-For now, let’s dive into step-by-step instructions for using QuickBooks for essential property management accounting functions, including setting up your property and tenants and recording transactions in QuickBooks.
+Now, let’s dive into step-by-step instructions for using QuickBooks for essential property management accounting functions, including setting up your property and tenants and recording transactions in QuickBooks.

 How to set up QuickBooks for property management accounting